karayabin/universe-snapshot/universe/Ling/Light_DatabaseUtils/doc/api/Ling/Light_DatabaseUtils/Util/Light_DatabaseDumpUtility/dumpTable.md

 - returnAsString: bool=false.
      If true, the method will not write the file to the filesystem, but instead return it as a string.
+- ignore: bool=false, whether to use the insert ignore statements
+- disableFkCheck: bool=false, whether to disable fk checks